amandp13/Hacktoberfest/README.md

 ## This project is perfect for your first pull request

 ## Instructions-
+- Firstly install `git` in your system and any text editor for editing code.

-- Fork this Repository using the button at the top
+- Fork this Repository using the button at the top (Forking means creating your own version of this repo in your account)
-- Clone your forked repository to your pc
+- Clone your forked repository to your pc (get a copy of it to your local system to ease your work on it)
 - Create a new branch for your modifications (ie. `git branch new-user` and check it out `git checkout new-user` and `git checkout -b new-user`)
-- Add your profile image in `imag/`
+- Add your profile image in `img/` (The folder in this repo)
-- Add your files (`git add -A`), commit (`git commit -m "added myself"`) and push (`git push origin new-user`)
+- Add your files (`git add -A`), commit (`git commit -m "added myself"`) and push (`git push origin new-user`) - (These commands effectively push the code from your local system to the GitHub repo on their server)
-- Create a pull request
+- Create a pull request (A Pull-Request or a PR, is the way of requesting the owner of original repo from whom you forked from to confirm your changes globally)
 - Star this repository

 ## Joining the list